Jabulani-N/atlas-machine_learning/unsupervised_learning/clustering/README.md

 ![example of 3 dimensional lists](./images/clustering%20-%20task%200%20-%20coords.jpg)

 This way, we don't "explicitly" say how many dimensions we're working with.
 We just have a format that flexes itself to work with any count.
+A 2D list might be worded as "X = 3, Y = 5", or (3, 5) for short.
+Large dimension numbers take this further.
+For example, we could say (3, 5, 9, 17, 33, ...)

 `np.random.uniform` can take an array-like of floats, so we can put the array of maxima for each dimension as first argument, array of minima for each dimension as asecond argument, and `(k, length of how many dimensions there are)` for size.
 * `length of how many dimensions there are` = `np.shape(X)[1]` = `d`